tzislam/Dashing/README.md

 # Configuring

 1. Edit or create a new yaml file, which will be used to configure the pipeline to your needs.
 The yaml file must be formatted in the same fashion as the examples provided.
-Try editing `configs/global.yml` to get an idea of the structure.
+To start, try running the framework with `configs/nyx.yml`.
+There are several example configuration files in the configs directory to copy and modify.
-2. Each app's configuration must contain the following information:
+2. For single-source analysis: Each app's configuration must contain the following information:
 	* data: path to the directory containing perf-dump files.
 	* tasks: a list of functions that must be run. modules.resource_score.compute_rsm_task_all_regions must be first in order to generate rsm data
 	* rsm_use_nn_solver: True/False.
 Ideally, you should only use the value True.